Gzip versus bag-of-words for text classification: Experiments

-In Table \ref{tab:filter_ablation}, Appendix \ref{app:hyper-param}, we study \simple in different configurations.
+\paragraph{\textbf{\textsc{\textmd{\simple}}} variations} In Table \ref{tab:filter_ablation}, Appendix \ref{app:hyper-param}, we study \simple in different configurations.
 Regarding the removal of tokens that do not exceed a length of $n$, we find that lower values of $n$ seem to work similarly well.
 However, when $n$ is increased too much, say $n=10$, we filter out too many tokens and the performance degrades notably (see last row `n=10' in \ref{tab:filter_ablation}).
-Abstaining from the removal of dots, commas and leaving case tends to result in lower performance, particularly for 20News (incurring an accuracy loss of 2.8 points).
+Abstaining from the removal of dots, commas and leaving case tends to result in somewhat lower performance, particularly for 20News (-2.8 accuracy points).
+Worst performance is achieved when inverting the token-length threshold and keeping only very short tokens (-33 points).
+Overall, we can conclude that \simple seems robust to different variations, if they are not too unreasonable.